cilsat/scribe/doc/draft.md

-# Building an Indonesian Language Online Speaker Diarization System
+% Average Window Smoothing for an Indonesian Language Online Speaker Identification System
+% Cil Hardianto Satriawan; Dessi Puji Lestari
+% School of Electrical Engineering and Informatics, Institut Teknologi Bandung

 # Abstract

 Online speaker diarization is the process of determining 'who spoke when' given an ongoing conversation or audio stream, in contrast to the offline scenario where the conversation has concluded and the entire file is available.
-The process of constructing an Indonesian language online speaker diarization system is explored, from corpus development to software design and testing.
+The process of constructing an Indonesian language online speaker identification system is explored, from corpus development to software design and testing.
 The system conducts speaker identification directly on low-energy separated segments and employs a rolling window of time-weighted average likelihoods to